-National Preparedness Month (NMP) is recognized each September to promote the importance of family and community disaster planning.
-The theme for 2021 is "Prepare to Protect: Preparing for disasters is protecting everyone you love."
+National Preparedness Month is recognized each September to promote the importance of family and community disaster planning.

-As our community continues to respond to COVID-19, flooding, and other severe weather incidents, there is no better time to learn about being prepared.
+As our community continues to respond to flooding, manmade incidents and severe weather, there is no better time to learn about being prepared.